Maurice1995/Proxmark3_Tag_Provisioning_Python/README.md

   * generates a text file with all written Tag URLs + their corresponding UIDs

 Preliminary steps:
-               1. install proxmark3 for windows following this guide: https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Installation_Instructions/Windows-Installation-Instructions.md
+               1. install proxmark3 for windows following this guide: [Rfid ResearchGroup Repo](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Installation_Instructions/Windows-Installation-Instructions.md)
                2. copy this ultimate_tool_windows.py script into the folder : /Proxspace
                3. go threw the --- SETTING SECTION --- (in the python file) and specify: paths, url, TAG_specific vars, pm3 commands, http replacement and element positions
                4. connect the Proxmark3